marcm200/julia-tsa-core/README.md

 The latter meaning that at least one path from that square leads to the exterior.

-The software works in a main loop in the routine `propagate_white` that goes over the image again and again until no color change occurs anymore, then all gray pixels are bounded and can be colored black.
-Furthermore if computation of an image is continued in a larger screen width, the software also recognizes gray cells as being black if all paths lead directly in one iteration to other black cells - by backpropagation all iteration lengths are recognized.
+The software works in a main loop in the routines `propagate_definite` and `propagate_potw` that goes over the image again and again until no color change occurs anymore, then all gray pixels are bounded and can be colored black.
+Furthermore if computation of an image is continued in a larger screen width, the software also recognizes gray cells as being black if all paths lead directly in one iteration to other black cells.

 The software takes command line arguments (in no particular order) and constructs the desired Julia set.
 Ever so often temporary raw data is written to the hard drive, so the computation can be stopped by simply closing the command prompt window.

-Memory overhead to speeden up the computation includes that every row has a specific min and max x coordinate value where the gray for that row resides.
-Those values will be adjusted if pixels are judged as interior or exterior.
-At the beginning a static reverse cell graph in a low resolution (usually 16x16 to 256x256 pixels were put together in a tile) and the preimages of every tile are computed.
+Memory overhead to speeden up the computation includes at the beginning a static reverse cell graph in a low resolution (usually 16x16 to 256x256 pixels were put together in a tile) and the preimages of every tile are computed.
 When a gray pixel changes its color the preimages' tiles are set to *have to be visited* and checked in one of the next rounds.